rdeguzman/cheatsheets/git.md

 		%git push origin myfeature
 		...

-2. Your features changes on master
+2. Placing your features changes on top of master.

 		%git checkout master
 		Switched to branch 'master'